What Is Orthostatic Hypotension?

 Posterior cervical pain ("coat-hanger")

-Pain in the nape and shoulders on standing, due to ischemia of the cervical muscles.
+Neck and shoulder pain on standing, from cervical muscle ischemia.
 A classic sign of severe neurogenic OH.

 - 06